-Software Upgrade The AST570 supports two software upgrade possible A new version of the software can be download line to your AST570 You can upload new AST570 software yourself your local (W)LAN. vilities: ded via the DSL f from a PC on Both features, presented in this chapter, are simultaneously supported.
+Software Upgrade Software Upgrade The AST570 supports two software upgrade possibilities: A new version of the software can be downloaded via the line to your AST570 You can upload new AST570 software yourself from your local (W)LAN. a PC on Both features, presented in this chapter, are simultaneously supported.
 However the final result depends on the SP's policy.
-In this chapter Торіс See Software Upload from the local (W)LAN 18.1
+In this chapter Tania See Topic Software Upload from the local (W)LAN 18.1